gaonkarr/aws-servicelens-demo/README.md

 ```

 ### 2. Create an Amazon S3 Bucket.
 Replace <S3-bucket-name> with a valid bucket name.
+This is one time activity. **If you have done this, skip to next step.**

 ```
 aws s3 mb s3://<S3-bucket-name>